At the beginning of your wealth-building lifetime, it's your rate of saving and investing that matters more than your rate of return

 It's key to not that this entire discussion only applied to advanced and experienced investors - novice investors or investors with a moderate level of knowledge and experience should not attempt to pick individual stocks.
 Novice investors and moderately-experienced investors will be best served by sticking to good mutual funds and ETFs.

-Gold and silver might be good ways to diversify your portfolio and guard against risk and uncertainty (strategic portfolio risk management and mitigation), but you are mistaking if you make precious metals a very significant part of your portfolio in most cases.
+Gold and silver might be good ways to diversify your portfolio and guard against risk and uncertainty (strategic portfolio risk management and mitigation).
+You are mistaking, however, if you make precious metals like gold and silver a very significant part of your portfolio in most cases. e to edit.